fbpx

-National Southern Food Day is coming up on January 22.
+National Southern Food Day is January 22.

 The day is a time to savor your favorite foods from the American South, from biscuits to pecan pie.

 The iconic cuisine has its roots in Indigenous, West African, English, French, and Spanish cooking.
 Through the years, parts of the South have also adopted flavors from Caribbean, Latin American, and Asian cultures.
-Since Southern cuisine is so varied, there’s truly something for everyone.

 Orlando has one of the best foodie scenes in the South (and the whole U.S.).
 So, it’s the perfect place to spend January 22.